Manager uses multiple methods to discover machines on the network for remote control and monitoring purposes. You can control how Manager

 If desired, Manager can transmit a special discovery packet to the network (using Multicast and/or IPv4 Broadcast) to locate

-existing Domain Time components or NTP Servers.
+existing Domain Time components or NTP daemons.
 Any machine that hears the discovery packet will then respond back to Manager

 via a unicast UDP packet containing its synchronization status and other data.
 Machines responding to these discovery queries

-will populate the Domain Time II Machines and NTP Servers lists on the Manager Tree pane.
+will populate the Domain Time Nodes and NTP Nodes lists on the Manager Tree pane.

 You can choose have Manager run the discovery scan each time it starts.
 Scans can take quite some time to complete, especially on